hskang9/RoboND-DeepLearning-Project/report.md

 #### Encoder Block
 We use the previously discussed *separable convolution* layers in the encoder block.
-Every encoder block is composed os two *separable convolution* layers, each followed by a batch normalization layer.
-Here is the corresponding code,
+Every encoder block is composed of two *separable convolution* layers, each followed by a batch normalization layer.
+Here is the corresponding code.
 ```python
 def encoder_block(input_layer, filters, strides):